QuantConnect/lean-cli/README.md

   --extra-docker-config TEXT      Extra docker configuration as a JSON string.
 For more information https://docker-
                                   py.readthedocs.io/en/stable/containers.html
-  --no-update                     Use the local LEAN engine image instead of pulling the latest version --binance-exchange-name [Binance|BinanceUS|Binance-USDM-Futures|Binance-COIN-Futures]
+  --no-update                     Use the local LEAN engine image instead of pulling the latest version --ib-user-name TEXT             Your Interactive Brokers username --ib-account TEXT               Your Interactive Brokers account id --ib-password TEXT              Your Interactive Brokers password --ib-weekly-restart-utc-time TEXT
+                                  Weekly restart UTC time (hh:mm:ss).
+Each week on Sunday your algorithm is restarted at this time, and will require 2FA verification.
+This is required by Interactive Brokers.
+                                  Use this option explicitly to override the default value.
+  --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]
+                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --coinbase-api-key TEXT         Your Coinbase Advanced Trade API key --coinbase-api-secret TEXT      Your Coinbase Advanced Trade API secret --binance-exchange-name [Binance|BinanceUS|Binance-USDM-Futures|Binance-COIN-Futures]
                                   Binance exchange name [Binance, BinanceUS, Binance-USDM-Futures, Binance-COIN-Futures] --binance-api-key TEXT          Your Binance API key